top of page

 Contact Me

-Welcome to Neil Neil Orange Peel Designs!
 Neil teaches stained glass art & creates one-of-a-kind modern stained glass art & gifts for homes, businesses, weddings, anniversaries, & all occasions.
 Each design is made of hand-cut glass & is designed by Neil Neil Orange Peel in his glass workshop located in Cotuit on Cape Cod, Massachusetts pictured below.
 Custom work is welcomed.
 Wholesale options are available.
+I do not sell glass or supplies to the public.

 bottom of page